 Binance uses Mark Price to avoid unnecessary liquidations and to combat market manipulation.
-See the relevant section for more information.

-Risk and Leverage is adjusted based on the customer’s total exposure; the larger the total position, the higher the required margin, and the lower the leverage.
+Risk and Leverage are adjusted based on the customer’s total exposure; the larger the total position, the higher the required margin, and the lower the leverage.
 A liquidation is triggered when

 Note that all orders for liquidations are Immediate or Cancel orders.
 The order will fill as much as possible, and cancel the rest.
 This is different than a Fill or Kill order which will only execute if the order can be completely executed, and will be cancelled, if otherwise.
-Remaining positions will be either assigned to the insurance fund or counterparty liquidated.
+The remaining positions will be either assigned to the insurance fund or counterparty liquidated.

 Let’s walk through a sample of how this works.

 We use primarily Immediate or Cancel orders to handle liquidations.
 An Immediate or Cancel will attempt to fill as much of the order as possible at the given price, and cancel all remaining orders.
-This differs from a Fill or Kill order, as the latter will either fill all of the order, or none of it.
+This differs from a Fill or Kill order, as the latter will either fill all of the orders or none of it.
 An Immediate or Cancel order is allowed to partially fill the order.

 The client is strongly recommended to continue manual liquidations to avoid future automatic liquidations.
 If the order fails to fill completely, the client’s account is declared bankrupt, value is set to 0, and the account is closed.
 The insurance fund and/or counterparty liquidation will take over the remaining positions.